pivoine31/esp32-weather-epd-pvmod/README.md

 - using a touch pin connected to a metallic thing accessible from the outside (probably the best alternative when the internal button is not accessible)
 - using a custom button other than the internal one (connected with a pullup resistor to the esp32)

-Once the station is Wake-Up (displaying a "world" icon at the upper left), the Web server it acceeded :
+Once the station is Wake-Up (displaying a "world" icon at the upper left), the Web server is acceeded by:
-+ using the mDns name : http://Weather32.local ("Weather32" may be changed through HNAME in config.h)
++ using the mDns name: http://Weather32.local ("Weather32" may be changed through HNAME in config.h).
-+ or if it fails, using the IP address : http://<station-ip>
-however, in this case, it is necessary to detect the station address using a network scanner (or sometimes on the admin pages of the Internel box)
++ or if it fails, using the IP address: http://A.B.C.D (where A.B.C.D is the station-ip) however, in this case, it is necessary to detect the station address using a network scanner (or sometimes on the admin pages of the Internel box)

 The first page displayed asks for a key.
 It defaults to 0000 (may be changed through WEBKEY in config.h)

-Examples of provided Web pages are given in show.mod directory
+Sample Web pages captures are given in "show.mod" directory

 If not interested by the Web server, there is a custom option in config.h to disable it (comment or #undef WEB_SVR).
 Doing this, the "automatic pop switch", the "pop and vol" features and the "weather icons hourly" are still available

-Concerning the Wifi credentials and the location :
+Concerning the Wi-Fi credentials and the location:
 - if Web server is not used, the location (DEFLAT / DEFLON / DEFCITY) and one credential (WIFI_SSI1 / WIFI_PWD1) needs to be defined (in the section "WEB SERVER NOT USED")
 - if Web server is used, default values for the location (DEFLAT / DEFLON / DEFCITY) and the credential (WIFI_SSI1 / WIFI_PWD1) may be either left empty, or may be defined (in the section "WEB SERVER USED")

 If any (wifi/location) value is defined, it is used as a default value: it is setup initially in first (wifi/location) entry and reinstated every time the parameters are reset

-Once the Web server is started, a specific icon (World) is displayed in the upper left corner and the Web pages may be acceeded using the IP of the station as URL (HTTP, because HTTPS not supported for this purpose)

 The Web server terminates itself after 3 min without activity (by default, see DEF_MAXACT_TIM value), when the button is pressed again, or through "exit" on Web pages

-When no Wifi network is available, and the Web button is pressed, the weather station acts as an Access Point (SSID "ESP32-Meteo", password "Weather.32"); the Web server is acceeded in this case at address 192.168.4.1 in HTTP mode (or using the mDns name).
-The  "No Wifi" page is displayed, but with an icon in the upper left indicating Web access availability.
+When no Wi-Fi network is available, and the Web button is pressed, the weather station acts as an Access Point (SSID "ESP32-Meteo", password "Weather.32"); the Web server is acceeded in this case at address 192.168.4.1 in HTTP mode (or using the mDns name).
+The  "No Wi-Fi" page is displayed, but with an icon in the upper left indicating Web access availability.
-This permits in particular to enter the Wifi credentials initially
+This permits in particular to enter the Wi-Fi credentials initially

 AUTOMATIC TIMEZONE